How to Survive a Long Haul Flight in Economy: A Step-by-Step Guide

 Your flight essentials kit should include items that cater to your entertainment, hygiene, and comfort needs.

-It is critical to include multipurpose chargers in your flight essentials kit to keep your devices powered, and make sure your personal toiletry items are travel-sized to comply with security regulations.
+It is important to include at least one portable charger, in your flight essentials kit to keep your devices powered, and make sure your personal toiletry items are travel-sized to comply with security regulations.

 Look for features like padded straps and, if you’re using a suitcase, smooth, multi-directional wheels.

-It’s also important to consider how much space your personal item will take up.
+The major thing you’ll want to consider, is how much space your personal item will take up?

-Smaller means you’ll get more legroom, but a larger bag with pockets like Away Everywhere Bag means you’ll have easier access to more things.
+Smaller means you’ll get more legroom, but a larger bag with pockets like the Away Everywhere Bag or Peak Design’s Backpack means you’ll have easier access to more things.

 Immerse yourself in a good book, listen to podcasts, write in your travel journal, or watch movies on the in-flight entertainment system.